AD | This post contains gifted items.

 But it did spark an interest, and I was actually looking to get my own bands for my birthday – particularly because of the huge benefits it has for rehab.
 Somehow (mindreading?)
 BFRpro could sense this, and reached out to me, to send over a pair of their bands for a review.

-So for this post, I’ll be sharing some of the research (sources included, of course) I’ve done on the subject and my personal experience with BFRpro.
+So for this post, I’m sharing some of the research (sources included, of course) I’ve done on the subject and my personal experience with BFRpro.

 I’ll cover the questions that most people have about BFR, like